-> We could have someone pretend to be a farmer and pet us, feed us some grass and carry away a bucket of milk.
+We could have someone pretend to be a farmer and pet us, feed us some grass and carry away a bucket of milk. sheep to eat grass.

-sheep We could stand like we had four legs and baa.
-We could pretend to eat grass.
+We could stand like we had four legs and baa.
+We could pretend chicken